-That will just add another bad routine to their life.
+Getting into bed with your Toddler will simply add another bad routine to their life.

 The smell of a parent will bring comfort, so why not ask them to pick one of your t-shirts.
 You can then wear it for a few hours and you can give that to them to settle them down as they go to bed.

 Again, getting them to pick the t-shirt will add to the build-up and will prepare them for the change.